Conrado San Martín: Life

 San Martín also took roles in the thriller Apartado de correos 1001 (1950); Mail box 1001, a film directed by Julio Salvador which was a great hit with audiences; and Relato policíaco (1954) by Antonio Isasi-Isasmendi.
 The success of some of these productions gave him the starring role in Amenaza (1950); Threat a film directed by Antonio Román; La patrulla, (1954) a film directed by Pedro Lazaga with Carmen Sánchez and Arturo Fernández; Pasión en el mar (1956) and o ...Y eligió el infierno (1957).
 He created his own production company, Laurus films, producing the melodramas: Lo que nunca muere (1954) and Sin la sonrisa de Dios (1955).

+On 22 September 1955 he married Olga Quiles Colón in the property El Adamil in Monzón, and they were couple until his death.